CremaFR/typescript-truffle/Readme.md

 ## Run

-`truffle develop` to instanciate local blockchain with Ganache
+`truffle develop` to instantiate local blockchain with Ganache

-`npm start` and it should work ! you'll be able to interact with my VoteContract using your web application :)
+`npm start` and it should work ! you'll be able to interact with VoteContract using your web application :)

 ## troubleshooting